bcattonsimply/craco-workbox-esm/README.md

 ## Usage

-1. Add the plugin into your craco.config.js;
+1. Add the plugin into your craco.config.cjs;

 ```javascript
 // craco.config.js